MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-backup-enable-backup-console.md

 ---
-title: Enable backup for Azure Stack Hub from the administrator portal | Microsoft Docs
+title: Enable backup for Azure Stack Hub from the administrator portal
 description: Learn how to enable the Infrastructure Backup Service from the administrator portal so that Azure Stack Hub can be restored if there's a failure.
 author: justinha